the-turing-way/the-turing-way/book/website/community-handbook/acknowledgement/acknowledgement-records.md

 (ch-acknowledgement-records)=
-# Records of contributions
+# Record of Contributions

-Two documents are considered a record of contributions.
+Two documents are considered as the record of contributions in _The Turing Way_.

 ## 1. Contributors Table